 Lewis Black biography

-Comedian, actor, playwright.
-Born on August 30, 1948, in Silver Springs, Maryland.
-Most people know Lewis Black as the comedic king of the rant, artfully skewering anything he sees??usually of the political variety.
+Comedian, actor and playwright Lewis Black was born on August 30, 1948, in Silver Spring, Maryland.
+Most people know Black as the comedic king of the rant, artfully skewering anything he sees—usually of the political variety.
 The son of an engineer and a teacher, he became interested in theater while in high school.
 To pursue this interest, he first attended at University of North Carolina in the late 1960s where he began writing plays.
-Black later went to the prestigious Yale School of Drama, graduating with a master??s degree in 1977.
+Black later went to the prestigious Yale School of Drama, graduating with a master's degree in 1977.

 During his long career, Lewis Black has won many awards, including a 1998 Drama Desk Award for Black Humor and a Grammy Award for Best Comedy Album for The Carnegie Hall Performance in 2007.